exercism/python/exercises/practice/clock/.docs/instructions.append.md

 - Ideally, you should return a string that a user could copy, paste into a python environment, and have a copy of the object.

-- If that's not possible, return a practical description between angle brackets, as in `< ...a practical description... >`.
+- If that's not practical, return a description between angle brackets, as in `< ...a practical description... >`.

 ### String conversion